SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 - Looking for strategies to make everyday tasks feel more manageable

-Occupational therapy looks at how you manage the everyday activities that make up your life, and what may be getting in the way of participation and independence.
+Occupational therapy examines the everyday activities that shape your life and considers what may be making them harder to manage, or getting in the way of your participation and independence.

 Depending on your needs, support may focus on: